Pyrdacor/freeserf.net/Issues.md

 ## Non-working code

-- Map clicks are not always at the right spot/tile (I guess this is caused by tile heights)
-	- This also hinders road building sometimes
-- Minimap clicks will result in a map position that is a bit above the clicked spot
-- Possible builds contain not all possible building locations (e.g. for the castle)
 - After saving the quit confirm will not ask for saving even if the game progressed a good amount of time
-- After closing a popup the delayed click handler will be raised when the box is already closed and therefore will count as a map click.
-  This should be avoided somehow.
 - New faces represent colors which should be adjusted accordingly in multiplayer games.

 ## Rendering

-- In rare cases a flag seems to have the same baseline as an adjacent building.
-Due to animation baseline change there is flickering.
+- In very rare cases a military building white flag seems to have the same baseline as an adjacent building.
-	- This is fixed but remains true for military building white flags
+  Due to animation baseline change there is flickering then.
+- If a rock is very closely behind a building and the stonecutter goes on top of the rock he is sometimes in front of the building.

 ## AI